Charles I. Murray: World War II

 His next orders brought him back to San Diego, where he was attached to 2nd Marine Brigade under Brigadier General Clayton B. Vogel, however during the end of November 1940, Murray was transferred to Hawaii and appointed commanding officer of the 2nd Defense Battalion stationed there.
 In this command, he was tasked with anti-aircraft and coastal defense of the Hawaii Islands until the end of February 1941.

 Murray was subsequently appointed commanding general of the newly activated 6th Defense Battalion on Hawaii, before he was ordered back to the United States to the 2nd Marine Division.
 During July 1941 Murray was transferred to the staff of 1st Provisional Marine Brigade under Brigadier General John Marston and sailed to Iceland, where he participated in the occupation of the Island as Brigade Executive officer until late 1941.

 Following his return stateside, Murray served with 2nd Marine Division until January 1942, when he was promoted to the rank of colonel and transferred to Panama Canal Zone, where he served as commanding officer of the Marine Barracks Balboa and District Marine Officer, 15th Naval District under Rear Admiral Frank H. Sadler.

 Murray remained in Panama until August 1943, when he was ordered back to San Diego and appointed chief of staff of the Fleet Marine Force under Major General Holland M. Smith.
 Colonel Murray finally sailed for Pacific theater in April 1944, when he was appointed deputy commander for plans of the Military Government on Guam under Major General Henry L. Larsen.

 He distinguished himself in this capacity and was decorated with a Bronze Star Medal at the end of his tour of duty in June 1945.
-Murray was subsequently transferred to Okinawa, where he served as deputy commander, U.S. Naval Government until June 1946.
+Murray was subsequently transferred to Okinawa, where he served as deputy commander, U.S. Naval Government under Rear admiral John D. Price until June 1946.

 Postwar life

 Colonel Murray returned to the United States during summer of 1946 and, after a brief leave, was appointed deputy commander and chief of staff of Department of the Pacific in San Francisco under his old superior, Major General Henry L. Larsen.
 He finally retired from the Marine Corps on August 1, 1948, and was advanced to the rank of brigadier general for having been specially commended in combat.

-Upon his retirement, he resided in Fort Sam Houston, Texas, where he later died on September 24, 1977, and was buried at Fort Sam Houston National Cemetery together with his wife, Kathleen H. Murray (1903–1992).
+Upon his retirement, he resided in Fort Sam Houston, Texas, where he later died on September 24, 1977, and was buried at Fort Sam Houston National Cemetery together with his wife, Kathleen H. Murray.